woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.1 - x =
-* Feature - Split frontend styles into separate appearance/layout stylesheets and added option for the new 'layout' stylesheet.
+* Feature - Split frontend styles into separate appearance/layout stylesheets and added option the enable/disable the new 'layout' stylesheet.
 * Feature - Bulk edit increase / decrease variation prices by fixed or percentage values
 * Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default